fleetdm/fleet/handbook/company/communications.md

 ## Writing

-You don’t have to be a “writer” to write documentation.
-Nobody knows Fleet better than the people who are building our product.
-### Remember the reader
-People come from different backgrounds.
-New users may not know terms that are common knowledge for seasoned developers.
-Since Fleet has users all over the world, English may not be their first language.
-Your writing must be easy for any user to understand.
-- **Think of every user.** Define technical terms in your writing or include a link.
-- **Strive for simplicity.** Avoid complex sentences and long paragraphs.
-- **Be approachable.** Write like you’re meeting a new member of your team.

-### Answer the question
-It’s what we’re all about at Fleet.
-People read docs in order to accomplish their goals.
-Those goals can vary from learning about Fleet for the first time to looking for troubleshooting tips.
-Make sure your doc meets the specific need of the user at that moment.

-- **Understand the question.** Be clear about the topic you’re discussing.
-- **Narrow your focus.** Avoid explanations that distract from the main topic.
-- **No more, no less.** Use just enough information to give an accurate answer.

-### Follow a framework
-Starting with a blank page can be scary.
-That’s why it helps to have a framework for your writing.
-Follow these four steps to write your docs: introduction, explanation, reference, and troubleshooting.

-#### Introduction
-Give an overview of the topic.
-You don’t need to mention everything at the beginning.
-Briefly establish the question you’re addressing.
-People want to get to the answer A.S.A.P.

-#### Explanation
-You’ve let users know why they’re reading your doc.
-It’s time to make sure they understand the topic.
-This will be most of your documentation.
-Don’t shy away from details.

-#### Reference
-Support your explanation with relevant references.
-This shows users how to put your explanation into practice.
-Such material will keep users coming back.

-#### Troubleshooting
-Nothing is perfect.
-Your readers understand this.
-Users will appreciate it if you identify common problems — and provide solutions — before they encounter these issues later.

-### Document every change
-Any change to Fleet’s code should be documented, from adding patches to building features.
-This allows users and Fleeties to stay up to date with improvements to our product.

-You don’t need to wait until a change has been made to write a new doc.
-Starting with documentation can help you discover ways to make Fleet even better.

-Writing about how to use a new feature puts you in the shoes of the user.
-If something seems complicated, you have the opportunity to improve it — before committing a line of code.

-You don’t need to wait until a change has been made to write a new doc.
-Starting with documentation can help you discover ways to make Fleet even better.

-Writing about how to use a new feature puts you in the shoes of the user.
-If something seems complicated, you have the opportunity to improve it — before committing a line of code.

 ### Writing style
   - Infuse the core [values](https://fleetdm.com/handbook/company#values) into everything you write.
   - Read and reread, then rewrite to make it shorter.
 Use links rather than explanations, short sentences.